KPI Dashboards

 Different Dashboard Types

-KPI Dashboards cover three main aspects of business performance tracking.
-An organization may use one or all three types, and each is aimed at a specific purpose:
+KPI dashboards cover three main aspects of business performance tracking, each serving a specific purpose: strategic, operational, and analytical.

 Three types of KPI Dashboards symbolized by icons for operational, strategic and analytical dashboards.